Kayoti/atom-yamli-modal/README.md

 Add modal Yamli Editor Page

-This package may not work with some themes such as (atom material), try switching themes if the modal does not load properly.
+This package may not work with some themes such as (atom material), try switching themes if the modal does not load.
 ![Atom Yamli Modal](https://github.com/Kayoti/atom-yamli-modal/blob/master/screenshot.png)

 ## Install